hesamzakerirad/immigration-roadmap/Destination/README.md

 - Luxembourg's population is around 0.65 million as of 2022.
 - Roughly 56% of people speak English in Luxembourg.
 - Since 2015, an average of 22k people have immigrated to Luxembourg every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
+- According to [this](https://en.wikipedia.org/wiki/Religion_in_Luxembourg) page, 54% of people are Christians (Catholics) in Luxembourg.
 ---
 ### 6- Germany